hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

   </div>

   <div class="tip-box">
-    More details on antenna construction can be found in my previous post on <strong>Inmarsat AERO ACARS reception</strong>, where the antenna setup is discussed in greater depth.
+    More details on antenna construction can be found in my previous post on <strong><a href="https://hmdsamarasekara.github.io/posts/receiving-inmarsat-aero-acars/">Inmarsat AERO ACARS reception</a></strong>, where the antenna setup is discussed in greater depth.
   </div>
 </div>